West Kootenay logging blockader files police complaint, is sued by company - BC Local News

 A local woman has initiated an internal investigation into the actions of RCMP during her blockades of logging roads near Balfour, Argenta, and Meadow Creek in 2019.

-At the same time, Jessica Ogden is being sued by Cooper Creek Cedar for their alleged losses caused by Ogden’s Balfour and Argenta blockades of the company’s logging operations.
+At the same time, Jessica Ogden is being sued by Cooper Creek Cedar for their alleged losses caused by Ogden’s blockades of the company’s logging operations.

 The police investigation is being carried out by the Civilian Review and Complaints Commission, an independent agency that is not part of the RCMP.
 The commission has hired a former RCMP officer to carry out the investigation.